Share A Vision FAQs

 Does Share A Vision fund other agencies and individuals seeking to provide similar activities?

 In addition, grant applications will be available to organizations and individuals seeking to provide similar opportunities for individuals with autism and developmental disabilities on an annual basis.
-This will be through an RFP (request for proposal) by January 30th of each calendar year.
+This is through our grant application found under the tab Applications.
+Grant applications will be accepted between October 1 and November 10th.
+Share A Vision board of trustees will read proposals and grants will be given based on the merits of the requests by November 30.

 Share A Vision board of trustees will read proposals and grants will be given based on the merits of the requests by March 1st of said year.